Murder of Urban Höglin and Heidi Paakkonen: Discarded evidence

+In an interview with Stuff, forensic scientist Dr Peter Cropp said that in his view the police's handling of this evidence was "appalling", and that DNA may have been found on the clothing, so it should have been sent to forensics experts for proper examination.

+Tamihere's appeals

+In October 1991, ten months after Tamihere's conviction, pig hunters discovered Höglin's skeleton near Whangamatā, 73 km from where police alleged the murders took place.
+On the body was the watch which police had claimed at his trial Tamihere had given to his son following the murders.
+Discovery of the body also contradicted the testimony of a fellow prison inmate who said Tamihere had confessed to cutting up the bodies and throwing them into the ocean.
 Paakkonen's body has never been found.

-On 10 October 1991, ten months after Tamihere's conviction, pig hunters discovered Höglin's skeleton near Whangamatā, 73 km from where police alleged the murders took place.
-On the body was a watch which police had claimed at his trial Tamihere had given to his son following the murders.
-Discovery of the body also contradicted the testimony of a fellow prison inmate who said Tamihere had confessed to cutting up the bodies and throwing them into the ocean.
-Based on these evidential discrepancies, Tamihere appealed his convictions.
-The Court of Appeal of New Zealand rejected the case in May 1992 arguing there was "nothing substantive in defence claims that the skeleton revealed new evidence" and that the Crown had provided "convincing circumstantial proof".
-In 1994, Tamihere was also denied leave to appeal to the Privy Council.
+Based on these evidential contradictions, Tamihere appealed his convictions.
+The Court of Appeal rejected the case in May 1992, finding there was "nothing substantive in defence claims that the skeleton revealed new evidence" and that the Crown had provided "convincing circumstantial proof".
+Tamihere’s lawyer, Christopher Ruthe, disagreed with the decision, stating it was "one of the most appalling judgments of the Court of Appeal you’ll ever come across".

+In 1994, Tamihere was denied leave to appeal to the Privy Council.

 Parole

 On 3 November 2010, Tamihere was granted parole, to be released on 15 November.
 At a parole board hearing on 11 November 2011, he was said to have spent several months in hospital due to ongoing health issues but was otherwise actively involved in marae activities and carving, being actively supported by his family.
 His parole conditions were relaxed.

-Tamihere continues to maintain his innocence, claiming he was framed by police.
-A 2012 interview with TV One's Sunday program, in which he advanced this claim, was widely watched with 413,300 viewers.
+Tamihere continued to maintain his innocence while on parole, claiming he was framed by police.
+A 2012 interview with TV One's Sunday programme, in which he advanced this claim, was widely watched with 413,300 viewers.
 During filming, the TV One crew flew him by helicopter over areas prohibited to him by his parole conditions.
 While the parole board chose not to revoke his parole, police charged him in relation to the incident.

-Royal prerogative of mercy
+Second Court of Appeal hearing

-On 21 April 2020, Tamihere was granted a royal prerogative of mercy by the Governor-General, Dame Patsy Reddy, on the advice of the Minister of Justice, Andrew Little, which means that the case will be referred back to the Court of Appeal.
+On 21 April 2020, Tamihere was granted a royal prerogative of mercy by the Governor-General, Dame Patsy Reddy, on the advice of the Minister of Justice, Andrew Little, enabling the case to be reviewed again by the Court of Appeal.
+A two day hearing took place in November 2023, where two contentious issues were addressed.
+The first was the false testimony provided at the original trial by prison informant, Roberto Conchie Harris, who claimed Tamihere confessed to him.
+The second was the discovery of Höglin's body 70km away from the alleged murder site.